ImmuneDynamics/ImmuneDynamics.github.io/spectre/spatial/spatial.md

-# Spatial analysis protocols
+# Step 3: spatial analysis protocols

-Here we provide workflows using Spectre (& SpectreMAP) to facilitate spatial analysis of IMC data, following cell segmentation.
+Here we provide workflows using Spectre (& SpectreMAP) to facilitate spatial analysis of IMC data, once cell segmentation has been completed.

 <table class="table gmisc_table">
   <tbody>